whiteken/NL-TrainTimes/README.md

 **Why did I write this?**

 I kept turning up at the train station after work only to find the train was delayed, then I was waiting at a train station when I could have been PowerShelling at work.
 How could I solve this problem?
-The answer was this a script that I would fire off around EoD at work.
+The answer was a script that I would fire off around EoD at work.

 Eventually, I then got fed up with typos, afterall maybe the train would in fact be on time, so time was precious!
 Major props to [@bielawb](https://github.com/bielawb) for the help with tab expansion :)

-Then I went to PowerShell Conf EU [^1] and was inspired to put this all into a module and share!
+Then I went to PowerShell Conf EU [^1] and was inspired to paramterise the script, turn it into a functions and put this all into a module which could be shared!

 ```powershell